What to Know About Winter Kill Grass and Post-Winter Lawn Care in Minnesota

 The most common type of winter lawn damage is crown hydration.
 Rapid freezing and thawing late in winter cause the issue.
 When temperatures rise above freezing for several days, grass crowns begin to hydrate.
 If there’s a sudden freeze after the thaw, the water can freeze within the crown.
 The ice causes the cell membranes to rupture, possibly killing the grass.
 Areas with poor drainage are more susceptible to crown hydration.
 It’s difficult to predict when and where crown hydration will occur, but improving surface drainage can help prevent any unwanted surprises.

-When winter ends, will your lawn make it out alive?
-If you suspect that you have any winter grass damage, contact our expert team for a free consultation.
+If you suspect that you have any winter grass damage, contact our Twin Cities-based experts for a free consultation.
 We can assess the situation and determine the exact cause of the problem.
 In Minnesota, the climate is out of your control.
 What you can control is how you respond to problems with your lawn.
-Ensure that you have a beautiful green lawn when spring arrives in 2016!
+Ensure that you have a beautiful green lawn when spring arrives!